Frequently Asked Questions - Membership Model

 Yes.
 If they do not hold a JD degree, they can become a student subscriber while in active student status for up to three years.
 A student subscriber receives select free AHLA benefits, including digital access to the Health Law Connections magazine; the Journal of Health & Life Sciences Law; AHLA Weekly and AHLA Newsstand electronic newsletters, and admission to the Association’s online topical communities and professional networks.
 Student subscribers also receive special, discounted pricing when registering for programs and distance learning events.
 A student can opt to pay for the Full, Enhanced or Premium membership level if they wish to receive additional benefits.

-The Connection Center has a Volunteer Center which lists opportunities for members to lend their time and expertise as speakers, writers, ambassadors, leaders, mentors, judging panels, and more.
+The Volunteer Town Square lists opportunities for members to lend their time and expertise as speakers, writers, ambassadors, leaders, mentors, judging panels, and more.
 The Association’s content-generating groups like Practice Groups, special councils, and planning committees post available openings and members can identify and volunteer for the opportunities that best meet their needs in terms of type of engagement, time, and subject area expertise.

 What are the Member Category definitions?